Phono Cartridges Explained

 The P-mount or T4P, as illustrated on the left, utilizes a different approach.
 The cartridge is plugged into the tonearm and is then secured to the tonearm by a single screw.

-universal cartridge is designed for use in either a half-inch or P-mount tonearm.
+A universal cartridge is designed for use in either a half-inch or P-mount tonearm.
 A universal cartridge is simply a P-mount cartridge with a standard adapter.

 Generally, there are three different stylus tips: